 Duke Smart Home

-The Smart Home is a student residence and a living laboratory of sustainable and automated technologies.
-Its 10 residents live in the home (not far from the heart of campus, on a quiet street), conduct research and serve as ambassadors during public tours.
+The Smart Home is a residence hall and a living laboratory of sustainable design and residential automation.
+The 10 students who live in this LEED Platinum house conduct research and give public tours.

 Pratt Student Shop

 Our undergraduate students have access to a modern machine shop to complete course work that requires turning, milling, grinding, shaping, cutting or drilling.
 The shop is overseen by professional toolmakers who teach a mandatory safety course.